davidmckennirey/davidmckennirey.github.io/_posts/2021-05-20-active-write-up.md

 ## Active Directory Exploitation

-Now that `cme` has validated the creds, its time to do some Active Directory enumeration.The very first thing that I do when I get valid Active Directory user credentials is running [Bloodhound][BloodHound] to harvest the target's AD environment.
-I like using fox-it's [python-based Bloodhound ingestor][bloodhound.py] because I can run it from my Kali instance instead of on a target machine.
+Now that `cme` has validated the creds, its time to do some Active Directory enumeration.
+The very first thing that I do when I get valid Active Directory user credentials is running [Bloodhound][BloodHound] to map out the target's AD environment.
+I like using fox-it's [python-based Bloodhound ingestor][bloodhound.py] because I can run it from Kali instead of on a Windows machine.

 ```bash
 bloodhound-python -u SVC_TGS -p "GPPstillStandingStrong2k18" -d active.htb -c All -dc active.htb -ns 10.10.10.100 --zip
 ```

-We can toss the output files from this into bloodhound, then start doing some queries.
+We can toss the output files from this into Bloodhound, then start doing some queries.
 One of the first queries I like to run "Shortest Paths from Kerboroastable Users" which looks for paths to high value targets starting from Kerboroastable users.

 ![Bloodhound Output](/assets/images/HTB/active/bloodhound.png)